Get Answers to Common Questions About Medicare

 What's the difference between a Medicare Advantage plan and a Medicare Supplement plan?

-You have coverage choices when it comes to Medicare.
-It’s important to understand the differences to find the plan that works for you.
-Medicare Advantage and Medicare Supplement are very different, and you can’t have both at the same time.
+Medicare Advantage and Medicare Supplement plans are very different, and you can't have both at the same time.

 A Medicare Advantage (Part C) plan combines Part A, Part B, and often Part D (prescription drug) coverage into one plan.
 These plans may also include additional benefits, such as hearing, vision, dental, and fitness.
 Medicare Advantage plans also have an annual limit on out-of-pocket costs on covered services.